-1.10.
-Brexit
+1.11 Brexit

 On January 31, 2020, the United Kingdom (UK) officially left the European Union (EU).
 Just before the Brexit transition period ended, the EU and the UK closed a new "Trade and Cooperation Agreement" outlining their post-Brexit relationship.
 The agreement does not include a comprehensive chapter on financial services.
 Aegon Nederland's main areas of concern have been addressed, as the EU has so far temporarily recognized derivatives clearinghouses and securities settlement, where a rift could have threatened the stability of Europe's financial markets.
-The recognition of London Clearing House (LCH) as an eligible clearing house for EU financial institutions has been extended to June 2022.
-In recent years, Aegon Nederland has prepared for the possibility of a Hard Brexit and has replaced its UK counterparties.
-For centrally cleared derivatives, Aegon Nederland has moved its swap book from LCH to Eurex.
-The development of the liquidity and eligibility of Eurex and LCH will be carefully monitored by the Risk & Capital Committee of Aegon Nederland in 2022.
+The recognition of London Clearing House (LCH) as an eligible clearing house for EU financial institutions has been extended to June 2025.
+For centrally cleared derivatives, Aegon Nederland has moved its interest rate swap book from LCH to Eurex.
+The development of liquidity and eligibility of Eurex and LCH is monitored by the derivatives team of Aegon Asset Management (AAM).